TAC 2009 papers, posters/demos, and presentations

-Each team that submits runs for evaluation is requested to write a paper for the TAC 2008 proceedings that describes how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2008 data.
-A draft version of the proceedings papers is distributed as a notebook to TAC 2008 workshop attendees.
-The final proceedings are published only after the workshop.
+Each team that submits runs for evaluation is requested to write a paper for the TAC 2009 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2009 data.
+A draft version of the proceedings papers is distributed as a notebook to TAC 2009 workshop attendees.
+The final proceedings are published on the TAC web site only after the workshop.
 The notebook version of papers gives workshop attendees something concrete to discuss during the meeting itself, while the final proceedings give participants the opportunity to revise their papers based on findings from workshop discussion.

-All teams are strongly encouraged to present their system(s) and results during a poster session at the TAC 2008 workshop.
+All teams are strongly encouraged to present their system(s) and results during a poster/demo session at the TAC 2009 workshop.
 A limited number of teams are also allowed to give full oral presentations at the workshop; full presentations are selected by the TAC Advisory Committee based on presentation proposals rather than on entire papers.

 Fax #: +1 301-975-5287

 Each team is requested to write a paper that will be included in the workshop notebook and the final proceedings.
 The paper should consist of a description of the team's TAC 2009 system(s) and any additional experiments or analysis of TAC 2009 tasks, evaluations, and results.
 Papers do not undergo a standard peer review, although the TAC Advisory Committee reserves the right to exclude non-responsive papers.
 (Participants are encouraged to expand on the work reported in their TAC proceedings papers and submit the results to peer-reviewed conferences, journals, and other venues.)